 Woman Charged in Scheme to Send Military Gear to China

-LOS ANGELES (CN) – Federal authorities on Tuesday arrested a Southern California woman on charges of conspiring to smuggle sensitive space and military communications technology to China, according to the U.S. Attorney’s Office in Los Angeles.
+LOS ANGELES (CN) – Federal authorities on Tuesday arrested a Southern California woman on charges of conspiring to smuggle sensitive space and military communications technology to China.

 Prosecutors say Chinese national Si Chen, 32, illegally exported 340 components to China between March 2013 and December 2015, including military communications jammers and space communications devices worth tens of thousands of dollars.
-Chen, also known as Cathy Chen, smuggled components worth more than $100,000 but valued the items as $500 on shipping documentation, prosecutors say.
+Chen, also known as Cathy Chen, smuggled components worth more than $100,000 but valued the items as $500 on shipping documentation, according to the U.S. Attorney’s Office.

 “Federal export laws are designed to protect American interests by preventing the proliferation of technology that may fall into the wrong hands,” Acting U.S. Attorney Sandra Brown said in a statement.
 “We will vigorously pursue those who traffic items that could harm our national security if they land in the wrong hands.”